agrc/forklift/README.md

 ### Upgrading ArcGIS Pro

-If you originally created a fresh conda environment (not cloned from `arcgispro-py3`) and installed arcpy via `conda install arcpy -c esri`:

-1. Copy `forklift\Lib\site-packages\forklift-garage` somewhere safe
-1. Upgrade ArcGIS Pro
-1. `conda proup -n forklift`
-1. `pip install . -U` (from forklift app folder)
-1. Copy garage folder back into site-packages
-1. `forklift build` to check dependencies

-If you do need to recreate the forklift environment from scratch, follow these steps:

 1. Copy the `forklift-garage` folder to a temporary location.
-1. Activate forklift environment: `activate forklift`
-1. Export conda packages: `conda env export > env.yaml`
-1. Export pip packages: `pip freeze > requirements.txt`
-1. Remove and make note of any packages in `requirements.txt` that are not published to pypi such as forklift.
-1. Deactivate forklift environment: `deactivate`
 1. Remove forklift environment: `conda remove --name forklift --all`
-1. Create new forklift environment: `conda create --clone arcgispro-py3 --name forklift --pinned`
+1. Create new forklift environment: `conda create --name forklift --clone arcgispro-py3`
 1. Activate new environment: `activate forklift`
-1. Reinstall conda packages: `conda env update -n forklift -f env.yaml`
+1. Install forklift from local project folder: `pip install .`
-1. Reinstall pip packages: `pip install -r requirements.txt`
+1. Search for `requirements.txt` files within the warehouse folder and `pip install -r requirements.txt`
-1. Copy the `forklift-garage` folder to the site-packages folder of the newly created environment.
+1. Install dolly from local project folder `pip install .`
-1. Reinstall forklift and any other missing pip package (from root of project): `pip install .\`
+1. `pip install ugrc-swapper`
+1. `forklift build` - to verify that you have all of the necessary dependencies

 ## Development Usage